 The skills we've just listed can be seen in abundance when watching the highest-level strikers in world soccer.
 Here are a few names that stand out amongst that group.

 Winning his first-ever Ballon d'Or trophy in Summer 2022, France forward Karim Benzema is a player that has matured like fine wine.
-The 35-year-old has been an essential component of Real Madrid's attack for several years, and in that time he's racked up an outstanding five Champions League winner's medals and become the 4th top scorer of all time in La Liga.
-A prolific scorer both at club level and for his home nation France, his recent form has cemented his status as one of the greatest strikers of the 21st century.
+Benzema spent more than a decade as the focal point of Real Madrid's attack before leaving for Saudi club Al-Ittihad in 2023.
+In that time he racked up an outstanding five Champions League winner's medals and become the 4th top scorer of all time in La Liga.
+A prolific scorer both at club level and for his home nation France, his peak years cemented his status as one of the greatest strikers of the 21st century.

 "The original Ronaldo", as many name him to differentiate the Brazil striker from Portuguese talisman Cristiano, the man who helped lead the Selecao to the 2002 World Cup trophy remains one of the most talented forwards the world has ever seen.
 Making his name at prestigious clubs including Real Madrid, Barcelona, AC Milan and Inter, he's a striker that reached the absolute heights of the professional game, with a scoring record to match.